Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 On May 3, New York City dwellers were allowed to have a drink at an indoor bar for the first time in months, days after Mayor Bill de Blasio said the city should reopen in full on July 1.

-Its subway system, which had been closing from 2 a.m. to 4 a.m. for disinfecting stations and cars, resumed 24-hour service on May 17.

-Florida governor Ron DeSantis on May 3 signed an executive order to end all local emergency orders.
+Florida Governor Ron DeSantis on May 3 signed an executive order to end all local emergency measures.

 The states of New York, New Jersey and Connecticut lifted most capacity restrictions on businesses, including retail stores, food services and gyms, on May 19.